Apollo Beach, Florida: History

 In early 1958, Corr reached an agreement with Robert E. Lee, a South Carolina contractor, to join in the development.
 Lee was to continue the dredging of canals, and in exchange was to receive parcels of land.

 In the early 1960s, Francis Corr sold his company and the Apollo Beach land to a Miami company known as Flora Sun Corporation.
 Flora Sun sold some of the land on the northern end to the Tampa Electric Company for a power plant site on the land's northern border, which is now the Big Bend Power Station.
 Flora Sun failed in its obligations in the purchase of the land from the Corr family, and about seven years later the family got the land back out of bankruptcy court.

 In the mid-1960s, Corr's son Thomas moved his young family to the area to continue work on the Apollo Beach project; however, while the land was in bankruptcy proceedings from Flora Sun, the dredge and fill permits required to construct the canal system expired.

 The Corr family continued to struggle with the development over the years, facing regulatory hurdles and tightening growth policy in Florida with the passage of the growth management act in 1972 and expanded policies in 1984.

 Thomas Corr continued to develop the community and donated land for parks and schools and preserving hundreds of acres of mangrove swamps and environmental areas.
 He started a community bank, a chamber of commerce, civic clubs and festivals.
 Thomas Corr died in 1998.
 In 2006, Hillsborough County honored the work of Thomas Corr by naming the new elementary school on Big Bend Road the Thomas P. Corr Elementary School.

-Today Apollo Beach is a thriving waterfront community with year-round boating, fishing, and other water activities.
+Today Apollo Beach is a waterfront community with year-round boating, fishing, and other water activities.
 The estimated 55 mi of canals lead to Tampa Bay.